sid9502/UniConnect/README.md

 # UniConnect
-Idea behind UniConnect is that juniors can ask seniors their doubts on internships/Placements
+Idea behind UniConnect is that juniors can ask seniors their doubts on internships/Placements on an common platform such that the entire community gets benefitted.